banklab/banklab.github.io/index.md

 ---

-**21.05.2024** We congratulate Marco Louro, PhD student in our lab, for successfully defending his PhD titled "Population dynamics of centrosome amplification"!
+**21.05.2024** We congratulate Marco Louro, PhD student in our lab, for successfully defending his PhD titled "Population dynamics of centrosome amplification".

 ---